10 Key Factors Influencing Open Heart Surgery Survival Rate by Age

 Psychological Factors: Their Role in Open Heart Surgery Recovery and Survival

 Remember, you’re not alone in this.
 Seeking help and support can lead to a more positive recovery experience.
 If you’re feeling anxious or uncertain, please reach out for assistance.
-Your well-being matters, and there are resources available to help you navigate this path with care and compassion.
+Your well-being matters, and there are to help you navigate this path with care and compassion.

 Patient Education and Support: Enhancing Survival Rates After Open Heart Surgery